Meghan Markle and Kate Middleton Took Their Kids to a Polo Match

 It’s usually Prince George of Cambridge or his siblings who steal the show at royal functions.
 But their cousin, Archie Harrison Mountbatten-Windsor, just had his first big outing.

-The royal kids had their first “playdate” Wednesday when their mothers, Meghan, Duchess of Sussex and Catherine, Duchess of Cambridge to the King Power Royal Charity Polo Day.
+The royal kids had their first “playdate” Wednesday when their mothers, Meghan, Duchess of Sussex and Catherine, Duchess of Cambridge took them to the King Power Royal Charity Polo Day.
 The families cheered on fathers Prince Harry, Duke of Sussex and Prince William, Duke of Cambridge as they played in the competition.

-Though Meghan Markle has appeared publicly since she gave birth to Archie on May 6, this is the first time the baby’s first day out and about.
+Though Meghan Markle has appeared publicly since she gave birth to Archie on May 6, this is the baby’s first day out and about.
 The family has shared pictures of Archie after his birth, for Mother’s Day and Father’s Day on Instagram, and most recently for his christening on Saturday.
 The polo match was held in Wokingham, England, which isn’t too far from the Sussex home at Frogmore Cottage in Windsor.

 The mothers watched the game from the sidelines with their children.